Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('Create') and resource ('reusable task template'), explaining that templates define task sets for instantiation into epics.
-It distinguishes from siblings like template_apply (instantiates) and template_list (lists).
+The description clearly states the tool's action ('Create') and resource ('reusable task template').
+It distinguishes from sibling tools like template_apply and template_list by specifying that templates are for reuse and can be instantiated into epics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.